-The City will increase the number of last-mile42 access links to continue connecting buildings such as clinics and libraries, as well as other critical service delivery systems like water management systems, traffic lights, Metro Police cameras, smart meters, environmental monitors and public Wi-Fi access points.
+The City will increase the number of last-mile access links to continue connecting buildings such as clinics and libraries, as well as other critical service delivery systems such as water management systems, traffic lights, Metro Police cameras, smart meters, environmental monitors and public WiFi access points.
 In this way, the last-mile telecommunications infrastructure will directly contribute to service excellence.